-I am an avid e-book reader and was once a Kindle-owner.
-After news of Amazon's UK tax-avoidance broke I decided to boycott them and immediately started looking for alternative e-bookshops.
+I'm an avid e-book reader and was once a Kindle-owner.
+After news of Amazon's UK tax-avoidance broke I decided to boycott them and look for alternative e-bookshops.

-I concentrated on DRM-free sellers, to ensure I could read my purchases on any device.
-I also wanted to support small and independent publishers and bookshops.
-With this in mind, I started compiling a list of DRM-free bookshops.
-The list is still growing and it is a key component of Libreture - allowing users to record where they bought their DRM-free books and helping others discover new bookshops.
+Concentrating on bookshops that sold DRM-free e-books, to ensure I could read them on any device, I also wanted to support small and independent publishers and bookshops.
+With this in mind, I compiled a list of DRM-free bookshops.
+The list is still growing and is now a key component of Libreture - members record where they bought their DRM-free books, helping others discover new bookshops.

-A big part of using Amazon is the book management tools it provides.
+A big part of using Amazon is its book management tools.
 To avoid these, I began using Shelfari, a library management website.
-Shelfari was a great tool, but before long, the owners sold it to Amazon.
+Shelfari was a great tool, but in 2008, the owners sold Shelfari to Amazon.
 So I moved to Goodreads.

 When the owners of Goodreads also sold their business to Amazon in 2013, I had finally had enough.
-I decided to build my own stable platform on which to record my reading activity, and to promote DRM-free bookshops and publishers.
+Many others felt the same way.

 Laura - 28/03/2013